oipwg/oip-ddx-light/README.md

 all templates selected or allows you to publish a record using the fields from all specified templates.

 When you publish a template or a record CHECK THE CONSOLE LOGS for success and error messages.
 If successful, you will receive back a txid.
-If error, it will leave a stack trace with hopefully some error messages that probably only I or Bitspill could debug.
+If error, it will leave a stack trace with hopefully some error messages that probably only I or Bitspill could debug at the moment.

-Currently if a record does not contain the basic template, the record card will only dump the Template identifiers it uses.
-Record and Template cards need UI/UX work!
-You may also experience a bit of render blocking depending on the network requests.
 Last note: to see an updated list of templates/record, REFRESH.
 It currently only pulls records/templates on startup or on search.

-### Config
-Currently the config allows you to set the URL of the OIPdaemon and a template filter.
-To use the template filter, add the `template name (tmpl_XXX)` you want this app to target.
-The template operator config can be set to either **AND** or **OR**.
-This specifies whether you want the filter to get each filter or any one of them.